scooter-lacroix/swiss-sandbox/README.md

 ## 🌟 **Why Developers Love Swiss Sandbox**

-> *"Swiss Sandbox transformed my AI assistant into a real development partner.
+> *"Swiss Sandbox is truly the Swiss army knife of AI toolkits - it transformed my AI assistant into a real development partner.
 The isolated workspaces give me confidence to let it execute any code."*
 > — **Senior Developer, Fortune 500**

 > *"The Zoekt integration is a game-changer.
 Searching through our 100k+ file codebase is now instant."*